-Meteorological Services (MET Services) at the Laboratory has been recording on-site weather data since August 1948.
-MET Services is responsible for the maintenance, calibration, data collection, and data archiving for the weather instrumentation network at the Laboratory.
+Meteorological Services (MET Services) at BNL has been recording on-site weather data since August 1948.
+MET Services is responsible for the maintenance, calibration, data collection, and data archiving for the weather instrumentation network at BNL.
 Measurements include wind speed, wind direction, temperature, rainfall, barometric pressure, and relative humidity.